You are here:

 This lab provides a clinical-type setting where students are taught the complete history and physical exam and have the opportunity to practice exam techniques on student lab partners.
 The lab contains:

 Pictures or drawings of the human body provided by books, CD-ROM presentations, and videos lack the ability to provide students with the 3-dimensional sensation working on the human body.
-The approach in our program is more hands-on with actual human cadaver dissection by students working in teams with a Ph.D. anatomist.
+The approach in our program is more hands-on, as PA faculty members teach students clinically-applied anatomy via the use of human cadavers, which have been prosected by a Ph.D. anatomist.
 We are fortunate to have cadavers to use from the Human Gift Registry in the state of Pennsylvania.
 The PA department procures two or three cadavers per year for teaching purposes.

 The Society is organized and shall be operated as the official organization of the Physician Assistant students at Saint Francis University.
 To represent Physician Assistant students so as to maximize the benefit of their services to the public, the Society shall: